Depending on the source, there were either 8 or 10 more missions established in Baja California after the Jesuits were removed from New Spain in 1768.

 First Santo Domingo Mission Site (1775-1798)

 1955 Howard Gulick photo at the first site below ‘Red Rock’.
-Note the HR for Hamilton Ranch, located just south.
+Note the HR for Hamilton Ranch, once located just south of this spot.

 San Vicente Ferrer 1780-1833